Royal Bank of Canada Sells 20,979 Shares of Royal Gold, Inc. (NASDAQ:RGLD)

 The company also recently disclosed a quarterly dividend, which was paid on Friday, July 16th.
 Stockholders of record on Friday, July 2nd were given a dividend of $0.30 per share.
 This represents a $1.20 annualized dividend and a dividend yield of 1.02%.
 The ex-dividend date was Thursday, July 1st.
 Royal Gold’s dividend payout ratio (DPR) is presently 48.58%.

 Several equities analysts recently commented on the stock.
-Raymond James set a $146.00 price objective on shares of Royal Gold and gave the company an “outperform” rating in a research note on Friday, July 2nd.
-TD Securities increased their price objective on shares of Royal Gold from $140.00 to $145.00 and gave the company a “buy” rating in a research note on Friday, May 7th.
-Royal Bank of Canada reissued an “outperform” rating and issued a $117.21 price objective on shares of Royal Gold in a research note on Monday.
-JPMorgan Chase & Co. decreased their price target on shares of Royal Gold from $143.00 to $134.00 in a research report on Tuesday, April 27th.
-Finally, National Bankshares upped their price target on shares of Royal Gold from $145.00 to $155.00 and gave the company a “sector perform” rating in a research report on Thursday, May 20th.
+JPMorgan Chase & Co. dropped their price objective on shares of Royal Gold from $143.00 to $134.00 in a research note on Tuesday, April 27th.
+Raymond James set a $146.00 price target on shares of Royal Gold and gave the company an “outperform” rating in a research report on Friday, July 2nd.
+National Bankshares upped their price target on shares of Royal Gold from $145.00 to $155.00 and gave the company a “sector perform” rating in a research report on Thursday, May 20th.
+Royal Bank of Canada restated an “outperform” rating and issued a $117.21 price target on shares of Royal Gold in a research report on Monday.
+Finally, TD Securities upped their price target on shares of Royal Gold from $140.00 to $145.00 and gave the company a “buy” rating in a research report on Friday, May 7th.
 One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the stock.
 Royal Gold presently has a consensus rating of “Hold” and a consensus target price of $140.53.

 Royal Gold, Inc, together with its subsidiaries, acquires and manages precious metal streams, royalties, and related interests.
 It focuses on acquiring stream and royalty interests or to finance projects that are in production or in development stage in exchange for stream or royalty interests, which primarily consists of gold, silver, copper, nickel, zinc, lead, cobalt, and molybdenum.